 The results of the Robinson and Hammitt review are discussed in detail in the attached article and briefly summarized below.
 We then describe the results of our supplemental search and the implications for SCAQMD's analysis.
 In this section, we focus on base VSL estimates; the following section discusses adjustments to these values for growth in real income and for the lag between reduced exposure and reduced mortality risk.
-Note that all values are reported in 2013 dollars, and can be updated to 2015 dollars in early 2016, once economic data for the full year are available.
+Note that all values are reported in 2013 dollars, and can be updated to 2015 dollars.